noudess/docs-main/Player-Housing.md

 This page has packet information from Live as of 12/28/2018.
 While it is likely that the OpCodes have changed since House of Thule was released, my hope is that the structure of each packet has remained largely unchanged.

+It looks like a single opcode (0x125C) is used for multiple packet types.
+At first I thought this was a code that caused a specific window to appear, but I've seen the same code used for the neighborhood search window (to select a specific neighborhood) and for the street search window inside a specific neighborhood.
+I have yet to see this code for other neighborhood or item placement actions.

+Packet captures specific to trophy data is blocked at the moment.
+None of my characters on live have trophies, and I think that's why I'm not seeing a response from the server.
+There's nothing to send back.
+Unless I can find someone with at least one trophy (ideally a guild and a personal one), I'll have to spend some time questing to get one.

 [TODO: Add image of neighborhood search window]

 ## Click on door to view Neighborhood List (Client -> Server)